jiehuaou/demo-junit5/readme.md

 - @Mock creates a mock implementation for the classes you need.
 - @InjectMock creates an instance of the class and injects the mocks that are marked with the annotations @Mock into it.

+While unit testing our business logic, in this example the SomeManager, it does not matter which application framework we use.
+We can achieve this mocking behavior using @Mock whether we use Spring Boot or any other framework like Jakarta EE, Quarkus, Micronaut, Helidon, etc.

 ```java
 @RunWith(MockitoJUnitRunner.class) // JUnit 4
 // @ExtendWith(MockitoExtension.class) for JUnit 5